Learning Heuristics for Transit Network Design and Improvement with Deep Reinforcement Learning: The Transit Network Design Problem

 This \ac{MDP} formalization imposes some helpful biases on the space of solutions.
 First, it requires any route connecting $i$ and $j$ to stop at all nodes along some path between $i$ and $j$, biasing planned routes towards covering more nodes.
 Second, it biases routes towards directness by forcing them to be composed of shortest paths.
-While an agent may construct arbitrarily indirect routes by choosing paths with length 2 at every step, this is unlikely because in a realistic street graph, the majority of paths in $\textup{SP}$ are longer than two nodes.
-Third, the alternation between deciding to continue or halt a route and deciding how to extend the route means that the probability of halting does not depend on how many different extensions are available; so a policy learned in environments with fewer extensions should generalize more easily to environments with more, and vice versa.
+While an agent may construct indirect routes by choosing paths with length 2 at every step, this is unlikely because in realistic link graphs, the majority of paths in $\textup{SP}$ are longer than two nodes.
+Third, the alternation between deciding to continue or halt $r_t$ and deciding how to extend $r_t$ means that the probability of halting does not depend on how many different extensions are available; so a policy learned in environments with few possible extensions should generalize to environments with many, and vice versa.